Brazil: Patent litigation

 In Sao Paulo and Rio de Janeiro, appeals are decided in about 12 to 18 months.

-Yes.
-If a party believes that a second-instance decision violates an infra-constitutional law provision or differs from the jurisprudence in a similar case, it may lodge a special appeal to the Superior Court of Justice.
-The Superior Court of Justice has its seat in Brasília and oversees standardising infra-constitutional law.
+It is possible to take cases beyond the second instance.
+Whenever a party believes that a second-instance decision violates an infra-constitutional law provision or differs from the jurisprudence in a similar case, it may lodge a special appeal to the Superior Court of Justice.
+The Superior Court of Justice has its seat in Brasilia and oversees standardising infra-constitutional law.
 Although the rulings of the Superior Court are not generally binding in other cases, they are influential and provide guidance to the lower courts.
-In recent years the Superior Court of Justice has been narrowing the window for special appeals to be accepted and decided, which is why it is crucial to the parties to win the case at second level.
+In recent years the Superior Court of Justice has been narrowing the window for special appeals to be accepted and decided, which is why it is crucial to the parties to win the case at second instance.

 Q: To what extent do the courts in your jurisdiction have a reputation for being pro-patentee?